icgrp/ese532_handouts/_sources/hw3/u96v2_setup.md

 We have provided you with:
 - An Ultra96 board with a power cable and a JTAG USB cable
   - Please check SW3 as the Note below.
-    1 shuold be in the "off" position, and 2 should be in the "on" position.
+    1 should be in the "off" position, and 2 should be in the "on" position.
 - 2 USB-ethernet adapters
 - 1 ethernet cable